kingsley1989/kingsley1989.github.io/_pages/publications.md

 overview: |
   My newest publications could be found on my [Google Scholar page](https://scholar.google.com/citations?user=u2rFTvYAAAAJ&hl=en).

-  Below are the links to my PhD thesis and corresponding defense slides.
+  I also provide the links to my PhD thesis and corresponding defense slides.
+They could be a good summary for my main contributions in past few years.
 ---